segmentseth/docsify/docs/README.md

 # Welcome
-To your official & customized guide to Segment
+To your official & customized guide to Segment!

+!> ^ IE / SA to find / replace [Customer Name] with actual customer name throughout doc

+!>  IE / SA to insert link to customer’s tracking plan

+This document is meant to serve as a resource for:
+- Facilitating the ongoing ease of Segment implementation
+- Ensure consistency between implementations
+- Highlight special considerations in implementation that

+[Customer Name] should be aware of for their specific sources and destinations

+High-level guidelines:
+Very intentional data is always better than more data Prioritize repeatability & extensibility

 [Dive In](#docsify)